DIY Wednesday Addams Checkered Sweater

 Image Credit: Beth Huntington

-1. Cut sweaters apart
+1. Cut the sweaters apart

 To start, you'll need two plain black sweaters and two plain white sweaters that are similar in weight and type.
-You can use old sweaters from your closet or head to your nearest thrift store to snag a secondhand set.
-For this project, you'll be harvesting fabric from each sweater to give it new life.
-Use sharp scissors to (carefully!) cut the sleeves off at the seams and then set them aside for later use.
-Cut the sides and shoulders on each sweater also at the seams.
-This will open up the sweaters and allow you to place them flat on a cutting surface.
+Use sharp scissors to cut the sleeves off at the seams and then set them aside for later.
+Cut the sides and shoulders on each sweater, also at the seams.

+Open up each sweater and place it flat on a cutting surface.
 Cut 20 6 1/4-in. black sweater squares and 20 6 1/4-in. white sweater squares.
-If you're running low on fabric, don't stress—feel free to source a square or two from the set-aside sleeves.
+If you're running low on fabric, don't stress; you can cut a square or two from the set-aside sleeves.

 Tip